CASE STUDY - GEOTECHNICAL ENGINEER PI

 We placed Professional Indemnity cover at a total cost of around $15,000.
 The policy was arranged through a channel that properly assessed the engineer's credentials, project track record, and actual risk profile rather than applying blanket occupation restrictions.

-The engineer's background - 20 years at a top-tier firm, a PhD candidature, and over 70 completed projects - was exactly the kind of profile that gets specialist underwriters comfortable.
+The engineer's experience and established project track record were exactly the kind of profile that gets specialist underwriters comfortable.
 Credentials matter in this class, and the right insurer priced to the actual risk rather than the occupation label.

 This case highlights a common pattern for geotechnical startups: online platforms and general PI insurers can cover you at lower limits, but when project scope demands $10 million or more, the market thins rapidly.
 A broker process that emphasises credentials and project history - not just revenue and occupation codes - is what opens the specialist pathways.